-If there is a valid reason for missing a submission (due to ill health etc.), supporting evidence is required and a revised submission date will be set in agreement with the Course Director.
+If there is a valid reason for missing a submission (due to ill health etc.), supporting evidence is required and a revised submission date will be set in agreement with your tutor.
 You must obtain written confirmation of any extension (e.g. through an e-mail.)

-If the assessment work was submitted and returned to students marked as "Referred" it can be resubmitted but students can only receive a "pass".

-Please note that these bandings may be moderated before final awards are made.
+- You will only receive a "pass" for any work submitted late without a prearranged extension. - If the assessment work was submitted and returned to students marked as "Referred" it can be resubmitted but students can only receive a "pass". - Please note that these bandings may be moderated before final awards are made.